nsouzarj/cra-frontend/DOCKER_SETUP_GUIDE.md

 1. **"host not found in upstream" error**
    - This should be resolved with the dynamic DNS resolver in nginx.conf
    - Ensure all services are on the same network (cra-network)
+   - Check that the backend service is healthy

 2. **Port conflicts**
    - Make sure ports 4200, 8081, and 5432 are not being used by other applications